wildart/logicalc/README.md

     - Create a regular expression that matches arbitrary sequence of numbers
     - Generate a corresponding token that would contain a value of the matched numerical literal.
         - See `ID` token implementation for the reference.
+        - Make sure to convert matched string literal to a integer value, use `int` function.

-### Numerical Equality
+#### Numerical Equality

 Numerical equality is a relational expression that has as operands numerical literals.
 A corresponding grammar rule for the numerical equality must be added to the logical expression language:

 ```
 relop ::= NUM NUMEQ NUM
 ```

 Now this rule has to be correctly wired with other grammar rules to ensure that relational operation is a part of logical expression, in particular the expression rule, `expr`, must be modified.

+In the grammar file `logicalc.fsi`:

+1. Write a rule to match `==` to a `NUMEQ` token.

 In the grammar file `logicalc.fsy`:

+1. Add new `NUMEQ` token.
 1. Add the above numerical equality rule.
 2. Write a semantic action for this rule that performs checks equality of numerical operands of the numerical equality operation.
-3. Change `expr` rule to include relational operation production, and inclue appropriate semantic action.
+3. Change `expr` rule to include relational operation production, and include appropriate semantic action.

-### Other Relational Operators
+#### Other Relational Operators

 1. Define tokens and lexer rules for other numerical operations